 Vidual patcher programming is being made respectable by projects like Luna, which translate general purpose languages back and forth between equivalent graphical and textual representations.

-They have probably the best explanation of the whole field, for the ousider:
+They have probably the best explanation of the whole dataflow patching mode, for the outsider: